A Cruel Angel's Thesis: Composition and lyrics

-Neko Oikawa was given the task of writing the lyrics; Ōtsuki instructed her to write something "philosophical" and to use complicated language.
-She focused on the key concepts of "mother", "boys and girls of fourteen" and "an adult woman".
-Oikawa, following the directives, completed the song in two hours, after having received few details of the anime and without having met Hidetoshi Satō.
-Oikawa and her manager watched the show's first two extant episodes and a document presenting the project.
-The author had in mind the figure of a mother who does not want her son to become an adult, and wrote ambiguous lyrics with an abundance of stylistic devices.
-The song begins with the voice of a woman who advises a young man to behave like an angel without mercy, encouraging him with the cry of shin wa ni nare (神話になれ).
-For the woman, the boy is still innocent and naïve; he looks at her, smiles and says nothing, and she gently invites him to rest.
-The woman, reassuring him their meeting was chosen by fate, says; "On your back you have feathers that will carry you into the future".
+Neko Oikawa wrote the lyrics under Ōtsuki's instructions to make them "philosophical" and "difficult".
+She conceived the key concepts of "mother", "fourteen-year-old boys and girls", and "an older woman".
+After listening to a demo tape on which Takahashi had recorded the melody, Oikawa completed the lyrics in two hours.
+She received a project proposal and videos of the first two, still-incomplete episodes, but skimmed the proposal and watched the videos in fast-forward.
+Oikawa wrote from the perspective of a mother wishing that her boy would not grow up, making use of rhetoric and double meanings.
+The song begins with the voice of a woman who advises a young man to behave like an angel without mercy, encouraging him with the cry of shinwa ni nare (神話になれ).
+For the woman, the boy is still innocent and naïve; he looks at her, smiles, and says nothing, and she gently invites him to rest.
+Reassuring him that fate brought them together, she says: "On your back you have feathers that will carry you into the future".